Welding-ductile-iron

 SOLUTIONS with Effective, Practical Advice

-Information concerning Welding-ductile-iron, a special class of casting materials of this name, is offered in this page.
+Information concerning Welding-ductile-iron, is offered in this page.

-Ductile Iron, although less ductile than wrought steel, is however much more ductile than other types of Cast Iron.
 This quality, very important for certain applications, is achieved by careful additions of manganese and tiny amounts of magnesium or cerium in the melt.

 The result, upon solidification and cooling of the castings, is that it produces graphite agglomerations of spherical shape, called nodules, instead of the common graphite flakes present in gray iron.